 What am I Assessing?

-Comparisons, Communities
+Cultures, Connections, Comparisons, Communities

-Imagine the four ‘C’s as the underpinning for all communication.
+Imagine the four Cs as the underpinning for all communication.
 They are on a round base upon which the triangle of Communication rests.
-Consider the characteristics of each of the four ‘C’s:
+Consider the characteristics of each of the four Cs:

-Connections emphasizes the content in a language class: content learned in the foreign language classroom can enrich the students’ understanding of other disciplines.
+Connections emphasizes the content in a language class: content learned in the world language classroom can enrich the students’ understanding of other disciplines.
 And, content learned in other disciplines can be used as springboards that encourage students to explore topics through the lens of the target language and culture.

 Comparisons allows students to compare and contrast the target language and culture with their own, encouraging deeper understandings of both their own and other countries’ language and culture.